semuconsulting/pyqgc/CONTRIBUTING.md

 * Commits must be [signed](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).

 ## Testing

-While we endeavour to test on as wide a variety of Quectel devices as possible, as a volunteer project we only have a limited number of devices available.
-We particularly welcome testing contributions relating to specialised devices (e.g. high precision HP, real-time kinematics RTK, automotive dead-reckoning ADR, etc.).

 We use python's native unittest framework for local unit testing, complemented by the GitHub Actions automated build and testing workflow.
 We endeavour to have >99% code coverage.